acmucsd/ctfbot/README.md

 /challenge del [CHALLENGE_NAME]
 ```

-Removes the challenge indicated, or infers it from the current challenge channel if its missing. *This causes all recorded attempts to solve this challenge to be deleted forever*.
+Removes the challenge based on the current challenge channel. *This causes all recorded attempts to solve this challenge to be deleted forever*.

 #### managing flags
 ```java